hibernator11/wikidata-queries/README.md

 LIMIT 100
 ```

-### Works from Biblioteca Virtual Miguel de Cervantes with an unknown author
+### Works from the Biblioteca Virtual Miguel de Cervantes with an unknown author
 ```
 select ?sLabel
 where {